charig/OutOfSSAPresentation/Sections/OutOfSSACorrectness.md

 ![](Images/sreedhar2.png) <!-- .element width="50%" style="background:none; border:none; box-shadow:none;"-->

+Note:
+now after removing code is correct compare with prev example w/ edge splitting

 ---

-## Leung & George, Budimlić et al., Rastello et al.

-papers identifying and dealing with renaming constraints and dedicated registers

----

 ## Boissinot et al. (2009)

-Revisit previous work + generic approach

-Fix Sreedhar: Considering live-out sets may not be enough + sometimes NOT POSSIBLE to split critical edge by inserting a copy.
+Revision of previous work + generic approach + fix Sreedhar: Considering live-out sets may not be enough

+Note:
 - Transform to CSSA ~ Sreedhar
 - But copies inserted are parallel (sequentialization alg.)
 - Coalescing used to improve, but interference tested using SSA properties - live ranges and value equality
-- also support for renaming constraints, and can be implemented efficiently

 ---

 ## Boissinot et al. (2009)

-Original SSA form
+Subtle problem for some branch instructions for Sreedhar

 ![](Images/boissinot1.png) <!-- .element width="33%" style="background:none; border:none; box-shadow:none;"-->

+Note:
+- SSA form
+- in BB3 read of u, that is input to phi - but from BB2!

 ---